Interstellar Object Accessibility and Mission Design: Future Work

 \appendices{}

-\acknowledgments{This work is being carried out in part at the Jet Propulsion Laboratory, California Institute of Technology, under contract to NASA.
-Government sponsorship acknowledged.\\ \\ \copyright2022 IEEE.
-Personal use of this material is permitted.
-Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.}
+\acknowledgments Part of the research was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
+Government sponsorship acknowledged.

-\thebiography \begin{biographywithpic} {Benjamin P. S. Donitz}{biopics/donitz.png} received his Bachelor and Masters degrees in Aerospace and Space Engineering, respectively, from The University of Michigan.
+\thebiography \begin{biographywithpic} {Benjamin P. S. Donitz}{biopics/donitz.png} received his Bachelor's and master's degrees in Aerospace and Space Engineering, respectively, from The University of Michigan.
 He now works at the Jet Propulsion Laboratory in the Project System Engineering and Formulation section where he is involved with the development of early-phase mission concepts.
-Since joining JPL in 2019, Benjamin has worked on several mission concepts and studies evaluating the feasibility of sending dedicated spacecraft to interstellar objects and long period comets.
-He also works on a variety of other mission and mission concepts including Mars Sample Return and with JPL's concurrent design and engineering teams, Team-X and A-Team. \end{biographywithpic}
+Since joining JPL in 2019, Benjamin has worked on several mission concepts and studies evaluating the feasibility of sending dedicated spacecraft to interstellar objects and long-period comets.
+He also works on a variety of other mission and mission concepts, including Mars Sample Return, and with JPL's concurrent design and engineering teams, Team-X and A-Team. \end{biographywithpic}

-\begin{biographywithpic} {Declan Mages}{biopics/declan_jpl_phot.png} is a navigation engineer in JPL’s outer planet navigation group, specializing in optical navigation.
-He graduated with a Master’s in Aerospace Engineering from Cal Poly San Luis Obispo.
+\begin{biographywithpic} {Declan Mages}{biopics/declan_jpl_phot.png} is a navigation engineer in JPL's outer planet navigation group, specializing in optical navigation.
+He graduated with a Master's in Aerospace Engineering from Cal Poly San Luis Obispo.
 His thesis focused on characterizing the challenges of navigating encounters with interstellar objects.
-Since arriving at JPL he has worked as an optical navigator on the New Horizons encounter with Arrokoth and is now preparing to navigate the Double Asteroid Redirection Test while researching new optical navigation processing techniques. \end{biographywithpic}
+Since arriving at JPL, he has worked as an optical navigator on the New Horizons encounter with Arrokoth and is now preparing to navigate the Double Asteroid Redirection Test while researching new optical navigation processing techniques. \end{biographywithpic}

-\begin{biographywithpic} {Hiroyasu Tsukamoto}{biopics/hiro.png} received the B.S. degree in aerospace engineering from Kyoto University, Kyoto, Japan, in 2017 and the M.S. degree in space engineering from California Institute of Technology (Caltech), Pasadena, CA, USA, in 2018.
-He is currently pursuing the Ph.D. degree in space engineering at Caltech.
-His research interest includes deep learning-based robust optimal control, state estimation, and motion planning for general nonlinear systems, aerial swarms, and autonomous aerospace systems. \end{biographywithpic}